Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Local Preliminaries

+In this paper, we will always assume that $\theta<1/2$ whenever it appears.
+Note that it is known that the local components of a unitary automorphic representation are always $\theta$-tempered for some $\theta<1/2$.\\

 We need the following bound for Whittaker functions.
-The bound may be available in the literature in a scattered way, although, we are unable to find a proper reference to the result in the $\theta$-tempered case for general local fields.
-We state the result here and prove it after developing necessary tools.
+Although the bound may very well be available in the literature (in a scattered way), we were unable to find a proper reference to the result in the $\theta$-tempered case that works for general local fields.
+We state the result now and prove it later after developing the necessary tools.

 \begin{lemma} Let $W\in \pi$ be $\theta$-tempered.
 If $g=ak$ with $a=\mathrm{diag}(a_1,\dots,a_n)$ then for any large $N>0$ and small $\eta>0$

 for some $d>0$ depending only on $N$ and the group. \end{lemma}